nicolenwd/wheregotcovid/README.md

 # wheregotcovid
 wheregotcovid is an interactive RShiny web app displaying maps and data of public places visited by COVID19 cases in Singapore in the past 14 days.
 Click [here](https://wheregotcovid.herokuapp.com) to access the app.
 The app is updated once daily.

+There are other great COVID19-related tools and apps out there; this app aims to complement those existing resources.

 This github page contains the codes used to create the app.

 ## Code